SherryXDing/CMS-Bedrock-workshop/README.md

 ### Test Agents

+* You will see a user interface on the right where you will need to select a model.
+Choose the **Anthropic Claude V2 model**, then select **Apply**.

+![Alt text](read-me-images/agent/agent-testing-image.png)

 *  You can now enter prompts in the user interface provided.
 Explore the trances to understand how the Agent is arriving with the responses.

-![Alt text](read-me-images/agent/agent-testing-image.png)

 * Test Prompts to **Test Agent**:
 1. When is Medicare open enrollment closing?